A10i-labs/.github/profile/README.md

 # A10i-labs

-⚡ **Mission:** Turn any research question into large-scale biological analysis.
+⚡ **Mission:** Making life-science discovery 10× faster, smarter, and more accessible.

 🧬 **What we build:** An agentic-first platform for life sciences, enabling 10× faster, lower-cost discoveries.